Last updated on November 27th, 2023

 There are six neighborhoods (sestieri) in Venice – Cannaregio, San Marco, Castello, Santa Croce, San Polo, and Dorsoduro.

-I recommend staying in a quieter neighborhood (Cannaregio or Castello).
+If you have a few days in Venice, I recommend staying in a quieter neighborhood (Cannaregio or Castello).
 After a day in the crowded streets of Venice, you’ll appreciate the respite.
 However, this also means you’ll have more walking (or vaporetto trips) to get to and from Venice’s landmarks.

 Where to Eat in Venice with Kids